miguelgondu/blog_hugo/content/posts/2023-12-28/when-does-vanilla-gpr-fail.md

 Our stationary kernels should reflect this.
 By including lengthscales, our computation of correlation is actually mediated by hyperparameters that we tune during training.
 Lengthscales govern the "zone of influence" of a given training point: large values allow GPs to have higher correlation _further away_, and lower correlations mean that the zone of influence of a given training point is small, distance-wise.
 Fig. 2 of [Hvafner et al. 2023](https://arxiv.org/abs/2402.02229) exemplifies this.

 {{< figure src="/static/assets/hdgp_blogpost/lengthscale_impact.png" alt="Impact of the lengthscale on GP regression, taken from Hvafner" class="largeSize" title="The impact of lengthscales on Gaussian Process regression.
-(Image taken from Hvafner et al. 2023)" >}}
+(Image source: Fig. 2 of Hvafner et al. 2023)" >}}

-## The toy-est of toy problems
+## How far up can we go?

 A way to check _how far up we can go_ with vanilla GP Regression is to consider the most simple function to predict.
-We use a slightly shifted version of a sphere:
+Consider a slightly shifted sphere:
 {{< katex display>}}
 f_{\bm{r}}(\bm{x}) = \sum_{i=1}^D (x_i - r_i)^2
 {{< /katex >}}
-where we select the radius at random from a standard Gaussian.
+where we select the offset at random from a standard Gaussian.

 Using {{< katex >}}f_{\mathbb{r}}{{< /katex >}}, we construct a noisy dataset {{< katex >}}\{(\bm{x}_n, y_n)\}_{n=1}^N{{< /katex >}} where each {{< katex >}}y{{< /katex >}} was perturbed by noisy samples from a tiny Gaussian
 {{< katex display>}}